Items filtered by date: July 2025

 Some insoles now use a special material called spacer fabric, which is different from traditional foam or plastic.
 Spacer fabric is a breathable, flexible textile made to cushion the foot while still allowing air to flow.
 Compared to regular insoles, those made with spacer fabric can lower pressure on the toes and ball of the foot.
 One study showed more than an 8 percent drop in peak pressure and over 16 percent less pressure over time in these areas.
 People wearing insoles with two layers of spacer fabric also said they felt more comfortable while walking.
 Although the muscles in the legs worked the same with all insoles, the difference in comfort and pressure was clear.
 This shows that the materials used in insoles matter.
 If your feet feel sore or tired after walking, it is suggested that you see a podiatrist for a proper diagnosis and treatment, as well as a discussion on how custom orthotics might help you.

-If you have any questions please contact our offices located in Covina and Alta Loma, CA .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact our offices located in Covina and Alta Loma, CA .

 Gout Pain Can Be Managed